Domestic abuse

 What support do Rooftop offer?

-• We provide Wychavon housing district with safe accommodation
+We provide Wychavon housing district with safe accommodation.
+Referrals are made through Wychavon District Council.

 1-2-1 community support for Women

-West Mercia Women's Aid have dedicated female domestic abuse support workers who are responsible for working with clients to help empower them to move on from the abuse they have or are enduring.
+West Mercia Women's Aid are commissioned to provide the community support for the safehouses once the person has moved in.
+They provide a dedicated female domestic abuse support workers who are responsible for working with clients to help empower them to move on from the abuse they have or are enduring.
 This targeted form of support will assist the client in directing them towards a path that is more prosperous than it is currently.

 Working with partners